-The graduate school of business is served by an up-to date computing resource center which is continually expanding and evolving to meet the diverse educational and administrative needs of the college and its satellite centers.
+The graduate school of business is served by a computing resource center which is continually expanding and evolving to meet the diverse educational and administrative needs of the college and its satellite centers.

-In the main student computing laboratory at the North Campus, microcomputers and productivity software are available for student use in graduate work and research.
-Digital Vax computers are located at the North and South Campus student laboratories and at the Salem Center.
-Graduate students are able to access the Internet from the student computing laboratories to support their research work.
-Internet electronic e-mail is also available to students through the student computing laboratories.
+In the main student computing laboratory at the graduate school, a network of microcomputers and productivity software are available for student use in graduate work and research.
+Graduate students are able to use the Internet from the computing laboratories, with access to the World Wide Web, telnet and ftp capabilities, and Internet electronic mail.
+New Hampshire College also provides access to a Digital Equipment Corporation Vax system for student use.